Saekano: Manga

-A manga adaptation with art by Takeshi Moriki was serialized from January 9, 2013 to August 9, 2016 in Fujimi Shobo's shōnen manga magazine Monthly Dragon Age.
+A manga adaptation with art by Takeshi Moriki was serialized from January 9, 2013, to August 9, 2016, in Fujimi Shobo's shōnen manga magazine Monthly Dragon Age.
 It was collected in eight tankōbon volumes between August 2013 and November 2016.
 It was published in English by Yen Press between January 2016 and December 2017.

-A spin-off manga titled with art by Niito was serialized from February 4, 2013 to May 2, 2014 in Kadokawa Shoten's seinen manga magazine Young Ace.
+A spin-off manga titled with art by Niito was serialized from February 4, 2013, to May 2, 2014, in Kadokawa Shoten's seinen manga magazine Young Ace.
 It has been collected in three tankōbon volumes.
-Another spin-off manga titled with art by Sabu Musha was serialized from August 24, 2013 to April 25, 2018 in Square Enix's seinen manga magazine Big Gangan.
+Another spin-off manga titled with art by Sabu Musha was serialized from August 24, 2013, to April 25, 2018, in Square Enix's seinen manga magazine Big Gangan.
 It has been collected in ten tankōbon volumes.
-A manga adaptation of Saenai Heroine no Sodatekata: Girls Side was serialized in Fujimi Shobo's Monthly Dragon Age magazine from September 9, 2016 to June 9, 2017.
+A manga adaptation of Saenai Heroine no Sodatekata: Girls Side was serialized in Fujimi Shobo's Monthly Dragon Age magazine from September 9, 2016, to June 9, 2017.
 It has been collected in two tankōbon volumes.

 Anime series

 An anime television series adaptation of the light novel series was announced in March 2014 to premiere on Fuji TV's Noitamina block in January 2015.
 The anime was produced by A-1 Pictures and directed by Kanta Kamei, with scripts written by series creator Fumiaki Maruto, character designs by Tomoaki Takase and music by Hajime Hyakkoku.
 The opening theme song for the anime was by Luna Haruna, while the ending theme song was by Miku Sawai.
-The series began airing on January 9, 2015 and finished airing on March 27, 2015 with a total of 13 episodes.
+The series aired from January 9 to March 27, 2015, with a total of 13 episodes.
 The first season has been licensed for North America by Aniplex of America.

 A second season to the anime series, titled was announced on May 3, 2015, with the main staff and cast returning from the previous season to reprise their roles.
-It aired on Fuji TV's Noitamina block from April 13, 2017 to June 23, 2017 running for 12 episodes, with the web-only episode 0 streamed on April 5, 2017.
+It aired on Fuji TV's Noitamina block from April 13 to June 23, 2017, with 12 episodes, with the web-only episode 0 streamed on April 5, 2017.
 The opening theme song for the second season is by Luna Haruna, while the ending theme song are for episode 0 to 10 and for episode 11, both sung by Moso Calibration.
 The second season streamed exclusively on Amazon Prime Video.